amitjoshi24/ImagePadder/README.md

 ```

 This will install:
-- Pillow: For image processing
+- PIL (Pillow): Core image processing library
 - pillow-heif: For HEIC/HEIF support (Apple's image format)
 - moviepy: For video padding support
+- tkinter: For GUI (included with standard Python)

 ### External Dependencies

+For the GUI version:
+- Standard Python installation (includes tkinter)

+To run the GUI:
+- `python imagepaddergui.py`

 For video padding functionality, FFmpeg needs to be installed on your system:
 - macOS: `brew install ffmpeg`